cava01134/BPI-Doc/docs/Leaf_S3_doc/en/MicroPython/Environment.md

 ## Burn MicroPython firmware

 The default factory firmware of Leaf-S3 development board is MicroPython.
-If you need to burn the firmware, you can [refer to here](Firmware.md)
+If you need to burn the firmware, you can refer to [Micropython firmware download and burning](Firmware.md).

 ## Configure Thonny IDE